Fledermaus Calculate Slope Dialog

 The generated surface will have the same dimensions as the original surface file and represents the maximum slope from each cell to any of its neighboring cells.

-If the resulting surface will be an attached Scalar to the current SD or a copy of the current SD, the SD can be re-shaded using the new attached scalar if Re-Shade with attached scalar is toggled on.
+If the resulting grid will be an attached Scalar to a copy of the input grid, the grid can be re-shaded using the new attached scalar if Re-Shade with attached scalar is toggled on.